rananna/back-to-the-future-timecircuits/readme.md

 ## Developer Notes

 For those looking to dive deeper into the code or contribute to the project, here are some technical considerations:

+### **Display Architecture (All-I2C)**
+The project now exclusively uses Adafruit HT16K33 14-segment alphanumeric displays for all time circuit displays (month, day, year, and time).
+This was a significant refactoring that simplifies the wiring by leveraging the I2C protocol.
+Instead of a mix of I2C and individual GPIO pins, the project now utilizes two I2C buses on the ESP32.
+This approach greatly reduces the number of data pins required, making the hardware assembly cleaner and more robust.
+The old `TM1637` library has been completely removed.

 ### Firmware Logging
 The firmware (`back-to-the-future-timecircuits.ino`) extensively uses `ESP_LOG` macros (e.g., `ESP_LOGI`, `ESP_LOGD`, `ESP_LOGW`, `ESP_LOGE`) instead of `Serial.print`.
 This allows for runtime control of logging verbosity.
 Additionally, live preview updates from the web UI and a comprehensive status report of current settings are logged to the Serial Monitor every 30 seconds for easy monitoring.